 Do humans have the same benefits as other mammals when eating the placenta?

 Enjoying a raw placenta smoothie made with fresh organic berry fruits as soon as possible after birth is the most natural way of consuming the placenta.
 Raw placenta smoothies may help stop post-partum haemorrhaging and give the body an immediate boost of hormones, protein and iron much needed following birth to slow bleeding and encourage milk production.
 Haemorrhage is the single leading cause of maternal mortality.
-When the placenta seperates from the uterine wall it leaves a large wound that leads to average blood loss of >500ml (half a litre) to 1000ml in the first 24 hours after birth.
+When the placenta separates from the uterine wall it leaves a large wound that leads to average blood loss of >500ml (half a litre) to 1000ml in the first 24 hours after birth.
 This wound can take weeks to heal hence the average post-natal bleeding time of 3-5 weeks, especially if the new mother is breastfeeding after a particularly traumatic birth.
 When the placenta is consumed many new mothers have reported having almost immediate reduced bleeding, spiked energy levels and thick breast milk much sooner than predicted.
-See our testimonials page for UK mothers reviews of their experience with placenta smoothies.
+See our testimonials page, where mothers have shared their experience with placenta smoothies.

 Once the placenta has been dried and made into capsules it is thought of as a form of medicine and will have different benefits than eating the placenta raw.
 Even through the cooking process iron, hormones, nutrients and rich growth factors are thought to be present in the placenta capsules – all of which support a new mother’s body through the post-birth recovery period.
 Read more about the powers of Rich Growth Factors.